 - Where Can You Use a Folding Workbench?

 - How to Build a DIY Folding Workbench Tutorial

 - Get the Free Folding Workbench Printed Plan

 - More Projects Like This

-A collapsible workbench is a great space-saving solution for those DIYers who are tight on space.
-A collapsible workbench is a great alternative for a traditional workbench that might take up too much space in a small workshop, shed shop, or garage shop.
+A foldable workbench is a great space-saving solution for those DIYers who are tight on space.
+A foldable workbench is a great alternative for a traditional workbench that might take up too much space in a small workshop, shed shop, or garage shop.
 It’s also great for those weekend warriors without a dedicated workshop who are tackling DIY projects in the driveway.

-Another reason to build a folding workbench is that it’s compact and easy to transport.
-The legs of this DIY folding workbench tuck neatly inside the top when it’s in the folded position.
+Another reason to build a collapsible workbench is that it’s compact and easy to transport.
+The legs of this DIY collapsible workbench tuck neatly inside the top when it’s in the folded position.
 And it should fit in the trunk of most cars.
 Plus, the area inside the legs provides even more storage while being transported.